MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-tcvision-content.md

 ### Reliability

 * Set up RDRS Open Platform Manager (OPM) on Azure VMs deployed in separate availability zones to provide high availability.
 In case of failures, a secondary RDRS OPM is activated.
 Then the secondary RDRS OPM communicates its IP address to RDRS Mainframe Manager.
-The mainframe starts communicating with the new RDRS OPM that continues processing at its next logical restart point by using a combination of logical unit of work (LUW) and restart files.
+The mainframe then communicates with the new RDRS OPM that continues to process at its next logical restart point by using a combination of logical unit of work (LUW) and restart files.
-* Design database services in the Azure support zone redundancy to fail over to a secondary node in case of an outage or during a maintenance window.
+* Design database services in the Azure support zone redundancy to fail over to a secondary node in case of an outage or a planned maintenance window.
-* Use Monitor and Application Insights on top of Log Analytics to monitor the health of the Azure resource.
+* Use Monitor and Application Insights in addition to Log Analytics to monitor the health of the Azure resource.
 You can set alerts for proactive management.
 * For more information about resiliency in Azure, see [Designing reliable Azure applications](/azure/architecture/framework/resiliency/app-design).

 ### Scalability

 * Set up RDRS scaling for CDC processing by running multiple parallel replication streams.
-First, analyze the files included in logical transactions.
+First analyze the files included in logical transactions.
 These files must be processed together in sequence.
 The RDRS CDC process ensures the integrity of each logical transaction.
 For instance, sets of tables that don't participate in common transactions might be divided into parallel tasks by creating multiple processing scripts.
 * RDRS can run parallel concurrent bulk load processing simultaneously on a single Azure VM or on multiple Azure VMs giving horizontal scalability.
 Bulk load large tables faster by splitting the process into multiple tasks, either by using arbitrary intervals or row filtering.
-Row filtering can use a key, partition key, date, and other such filters.
+Row filtering can use a key, partition key, date, and other filters.
-* The SQL Database serverless compute tier provides an autoscaling option based on workload.
+* The SQL Database serverless compute tier provides an automatic scaling option based on workload.
 Other Azure databases can be scaled up and down by using automation to meet the workload demands.
 * For more information, see [Autoscaling best practices in Azure](/azure/architecture/best-practices/auto-scaling).

 ### Security